Fall 2013, Winter 2014 and Spring 2014 quarters

 - Required Fees

-- $450 in fall and $250 in spring overnight field trips and supplies.
+- $450 in fall for overnight field trips and supplies.

 - Special Expenses

-- $980 in winter for conference expenses (may be optional upon consultation with faculty).
+- $980 in winter for conference expenses (may be optional upon consultation with faculty) and $290 in spring for an overnight field trip and food tastings.

 - Internship Possibilities